acikgozmehmet/SatelliteGeodesyInCPP/README.md

 Contains the constant values in the processing of GPS/GNSS data.

 #### Ellipsoid
-Defines an elllipsoid which is to be used in the whole project given the ellipsoid parameters.
+Defines an ellipsoid which is to be used in the whole project given the ellipsoid parameters.

 #### GPSModule
 Contains basic utilities for coordinate transformations or some other useful helping calculations such as interplation of sv clocks, troposheric corrections for processing GPS/GNSS data.
 And some more ...